-Silicon Valley Shakespeare is expanding our popular summer camp!
-Beginning in 2019, SVS is teaming up with Montalvo Arts Center for an accelerated 1-week camp for youth ages 8-14.
+Silicon Valley Shakespeare’s popular summer camp returns to Montalvo Arts Center for an accelerated two-week camp for youth ages 8-14.

 Started in 2010, our Shakespeare Camp shines a spotlight on budding young talent, both on stage and behind the scenes.
 Students dive headfirst into acting, improvisation, technical support, and stage management.

 Our instructors provide structured experiences that focus on building creativity, teamwork, self-reliance, mutual respect, self-esteem, and fun!
 Shakespeare Camp includes instruction in acting, unarmed stage combat, and in-depth study in scene work in one of Shakespeare’s plays.
 Students who prefer a supporting role receive training in various areas behind the scenes, including the design and creation of costumes, props, set pieces, and more.

 Camp culminates with a performance of an abridged version of Romeo and Juliet.
 Campers of all experience levels are welcome.
 We hope your child can make a scene with Silicon Valley Shakespeare this summer!